matt1208/brain-dump/README.md

 Refer back to a thought or delete something you decided to store anytime you want.

-## Where can I acess BrainDUMP?
+## Where can I access BrainDUMP?

-BrainDUMP is currently under development.
-A beta version of the site will be avaiable soon through signups and then we will be released publicly in the next couple of months.
+An early version of BrainDUMP is out now!
+[Use BrainDUMP Now!](https://braindmp.vercel.app)

+New features and additions are currently under development so stay tuned for more updates!